 How is septic arthritis diagnosed?

-X-ray.
-This is a test that uses a small amount of radiation to create images of internal tissues, bones, and organs.
+- X-ray.
+This test uses a small amount of radiation to make images of internal tissues, bones,

-MRI.
-This test uses large magnets and a computer to create detailed images of organs and other tissues.
+- MRI.
+This test uses large magnets and a computer to make detailed images of organs and

 How is septic arthritis treated?